 From 2005-1996 he was an archaeologist working for the US federal government and Native American tribes to preserve the cultural heritage of Native Americans.
 He led archaeology excavations throughout the world include in the Mayan region of the Yucatan of Mexico for the University of California, Riverside; in the Anasazi region of the Southwest; and the Columbia and Snake River areas of the Pacific Northwest.

-He has given invited talks and keynotes in Germany (X4), Sweden (X4), the United Kingdom (X3), Finland, Malta, Italy, Australia, New Zealand, Indonesia, Japan, and the United States.
-He has been a visiting researcher at the University of Iceland (2015) and a visiting lecturer at Instytut Filozofii i Socjologii, Polish Academy of Sciences, Warsaw, Poland (2014-2015).
+He has given invited talks and keynotes in Germany (X4), Sweden (X4), the United Kingdom (X3), Singapore, Finland, Malta, Italy, Australia, New Zealand, Indonesia, Japan, and the United States.
+He has been a visiting researcher at the University of Iceland (2015) and a visiting lecturer at Instytut Filozofii i Socjologii, Polish Academy of Sciences, Warsaw, Poland (2014-2015) and has held artist residencies in Finland and Greece.

 He has a PhD in cultural anthropology from the University of California, Los Angeles (2012), is from the Pacific Northwest of Native North America, and is not on social media.